assamidanov/assamidanov.github.io/_posts/2019-10-01-lending-club.md

 ### Introduction and Problem Background

+*This project was completed for the Data Science program through the [DATAQUEST](https://www.dataquest.io)*

 <img src="{{ site.url }}{{ site.baseurl }}/images/lending/lend.png" alt="linearly separable data">

 Credit modeling is a well known data science problem that focuses on modeling a borrower's credit risk.
 Credit has played a key role in the economy for centuries and some form of credit has existed since the beginning of commerce.
 We'll be working with financial lending data from Lending Club.
 Lending Club is a marketplace for personal loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.